yitznewton/yitznewton.github.io/_posts/2014-10-22-decoupling-domain-in-angular.md

 Notice how the domain code (the "notecard/provider" module) has no knowledge of Angular.

-Here we have a simplistic repository object for a Trello clone.
+Our example application is a [Trello](http://trello.com) clone.
+I've implemented a bare-bones repository object which returns `Trelloboard` entities.
+Presumably it would look them up by ID, but in this naive implementation, we're just hardcoding it.

 Each `Trelloboard` has a number of `CardGroups`.
 We're using RequireJS for loading.

 The test injects the `q` dependency directly into the module, and the Angular `services` module wires our module into the framework before the controller